agasthyaps/nisasbrain/README.md

 #### **Other Vetted Tools**
 External tools and resources that complement nisa's capabilities.
 - `other_vetted_tools/coteach.md` — AI planning assistant for IM curriculum (coteach.ai)
-- `other_vetted_tools/writingpathway.md` - research-backed AI-powered tool for targeted writing practice and assessment. useful for embedding writing across all subjects and content areas, not just ELA.
+- `other_vetted_tools/writingpathway.md` - (thewritingpathway.org) research-backed tool for targeted writing practice and assessment. useful for embedding writing across all subjects and content areas, not just ELA.
 ---

 Use this repo by default to ground feedback, synthesize frameworks, propose next steps, and plan/facilitate data analysis.
 Frequent use is expected.